Inquire About This Product

 Good sales and marketing strategies are meant to produce top-of-mind, foot-in-the-door results.
 They may lure you or pressure you rather than equip you in making a sound decision based on all factors that affect optimum system performance.

 These and other costly mistakes can be avoided through knowing, understanding, and carefully assessing your particular needs.
-For some, that may mean skimming through this article and then focusing on Table A and B below.
+For some, that may mean skimming through this article and then focusing on the "Questions To Consider" featured at the end of this article.
 For others, with little or no SCADA knowledge, you should read and become familiar with the background information provided below.

 We at EPG Companies Inc. have prepared this Pre SCADA System Assessment to help equip you in determining what SCADA or Data Acquisition system is right for you.
 If you have any questions or comments after reviewing this assessment, please call us at 800-443-7426 and ask for a SCADA or Data Acquisition specialist.
 We have served the industry for over 20 years manufacturing systems that save time and money, are easy to use, and give years of dependable process control.